Lupbris/Lupbris/README.md

-- 👋 Hi, I’m Lupbris
+- 👋 Hi, I’m Viktor
 - 👀 I’m interested in... well programming
 - 🌱 I’m currently learning Java
 - 📫 How to reach me: You don't.
 Imma find you